Clarifai/docs/docs/portal-guide/agent-system-operators/prompter.md

 ![zero-shot prompting output](/img/agent-system-operators/prompter_2.png)

 Note that in the above zero-shot prompt, we did not give the model any examples of text alongside their classifications.
-The model already knows what "sentiment" means without needing any extra information—that's how its zero-shot abilities work.
+The model already knows what "sentiment" means without needing any extra information — that's how its zero-shot abilities work.

 ## Few-Shot Prompting